Kenya is the world’s #16 of coffee exporter worldwide.

 - The very high quality of the Kenyan coffee lies in the regulation and control by the government.

-- Bitter Kenyan coffee, which is often drunk by older men and shall have an aphrodisiac effect.
+- It is often drunk by older men and shall have an aphrodisiac effect.

-- For the preparation: bring to boil 3 tsp freshly ground coffee with 1 cup of cold water, 3 cardamom capsules and a cinnamon stick on a charcoal stove in a brass pot.
+- To prepare Kahawa Chungu: bring to boil 3 tsp freshly ground coffee with 1 cup of cold water, 3 cardamom capsules and a cinnamon stick on a charcoal stove in a brass pot.
 One can also add cloves and nutmeg.

 - Simmer at low heat for 10-15 min.

-- Fill through a sieve in a small ceramic cup and serve hot with haluwa, dates or pastries like mahamri or kaimati.
+- Fill the Kahawa Chungu through a sieve in a small ceramic cup and serve hot with haluwa, dates or pastries like mahamri or kaimati.

 With lime and honey